tmck-code/pokesay/README.md

 All of these sprites are converted into a form that can be rendered in a terminal (unicode characters and colour control sequences) by the `img2xterm` tool, found at [rossy/img2xterm](https://github.com/rossy/img2xterm)

-The last pre-compile step is to use `encoding/gob` and `go:embed` to generate a go source code file that encodes all of the converted unicode sprites as binary text.
+The last pre-compile step is to use `encoding/gob` and `go:embed` to generate a go source code file that encodes all of the converted unicode sprites as gzipped text.

 Finally, this is built with the main CLI logic in `pokesay.go` into an single executable that can be easily popped into a directory in the user's $PATH